PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 # When to use Strapi Lifecycle Hooks

-After the update to Strapi v5, the lifecycle hooks are no longer the recommended approach for most use cases.
-Instead we recommend that you use Strapi's document service middleware.
+After the update to Strapi v5, lifecycle hooks are no longer the recommended approach for most use cases.
+Instead, we recommend using Strapi's document service middleware.

 You can read more about it in the [Strapi Document Service Middleware](https://strapi.io/blog/what-are-document-service-middleware-and-what-happened-to-lifecycle-hooks-1).

 If you are using Strapi v4, then lifecycle hooks are still the recommended approach.
 You can read more about it in the [Strapi Lifecycle Hooks v4](https://docs-v4.strapi.io/dev-docs/backend-customization/models#available-lifecycle-events).

-However, if you are using Strapi v5, then you should use the document service middleware.
+However, if you are using Strapi v5, you should use the document service middleware.

-## So when should you use lifecycle hooks?
+## So, when should you use lifecycle hooks?

 Lifecycle hooks are still useful for the following use cases:

-- When you want to do something when using "users-permissions" plugin.
+- When you want to do something using the "users-permissions" plugin,
-- When you want to do something when using "media-library" package.
+- When you want to do something using the "upload package" package,

-In this blog post we will look at an example of how to use lifecycle hooks to create a **user profile** when a **user** is created.
+In this blog post, we will examine an example of how to use lifecycle hooks to create a **user profile** when a **user** is created.

 We will have two hooks: